Tivix/react-native-video/README.md

 ```

 #### ExoPlayer no longer detaches
 When using a router like the react-navigation TabNavigator, switching between tab routes would previously cause ExoPlayer to detach causing the video player to pause.
 We now don't detach the view, allowing the video to continue playing in a background tab.
 This matches the behavior for iOS.
-Android MediaPlayer will crash if it detaches when switching routes, so its behavior has not been changed.

 #### useTextureView now defaults to true
 The SurfaceView, which ExoPlayer has been using by default has a number of quirks that people are unaware of and often cause issues.
 This includes not supporting animations or scaling.
 It also causes strange behavior if you overlay two videos on top of each other, because the SurfaceView will [punch a hole](https://developer.android.com/reference/android/view/SurfaceView) through other views.
 Since TextureView doesn't have these issues and behaves in the way most developers expect, it makes sense to make it the default.